 Lookalike prospecting, without the bullshit

-Clean input looks like this: start with closed-won first, split by use case, then exclude customers, churn, open opps, partners, agencies, and test junk before you enrich anything.
-A 20-account clean seed beats a 2,000-account dirty seed.
-Every time.
+Clean input is boring.
+That is why it works.
+Start with closed-won first.
+Split by use case.
+Exclude existing customers, churned accounts, open opps, partners, agencies, and test junk before you enrich anything.
+A 20-account clean seed will beat a 2,000-account blended mess almost every time.

 The 4 agent loops